Bethune (1965 film): Release and reception

-The film was already shown at the Leipzig International Festival in East Germany alongside two other NFB films, Stravinsky and Eskimo Artist: Kenojuak, when the Ministry of External Affairs attempted to block its distribution in communist countries.
+The film was shown in November 1964 at the Leipzig International Festival in East Germany alongside two other NFB films, Stravinsky and Eskimo Artist: Kenojuak, when the Ministry of External Affairs attempted to block its distribution in communist countries.
 The film also won the highest award at the film festival resulting in every communist country, except for Albania and the Soviet Union, wanting to televise the movie.
 Roberge told Cadieux that the decision to screen the film in East Germany was made before the NFB was prohibited from showing the film in communist countries.
 He also argued that the film could not be used for propaganda by communist countries due to it focusing on Bethune's humanitarianism.
 However, Cadieux cited a report that a showing of non-political NFB films, including Bethune, at Moscow State University by Canadian foreign exchange students was cancelled.

-The film aired on CBC Television on 13 January 1965, and received positive reviews.
+The film was aired on the CBC Television anthology series Festival on 13 January 1965, and received positive reviews.
 The film was televised in Czechoslovakia while being available at Canadian embassies in other communist countries.
 Roberge informed the distribution branch to stop promoting the film in communist countries and Spain, due to Bethune support of the Republicans during the Spanish Civil War.
 The contract to televise the film in Poland was cancelled by the NFB.

 Grant McLean, whose 1947 film The People Between was criticized by the Ministry of External Affairs for being favorable towards the Chinese Communist Party, wrote a letter criticizing the restricted release and stated that the film could promote understanding between both sides of the Iron Curtain.
 His letter was a possible reason for him not being selected as commissioner of the NFB by its board of governors, which included Cadieux.

 The film was not promoted in the United States and only seven copies were sold within the first years of its release.
 The Ministry of External Affairs lifted its restrictions on the film in 1971, but by the 1990s it only had one television showing in Yugoslavia in 1978.